Drusy/drusy.github.io/_posts/2012-06-01-placement-management.md

 I worked for the [LASMEA](http://w3.anr-proteus.fr/?q=node/124) laboratory in 2012 to improve the [hole detector](/articles/nanotechnology-image-processing/) and to develop a placement manager in C++/Qt.
 Before the development of this software, the management of students placements was done by editing Excel files.
 So, the goal is to simply :

 - manage the students for schools and companies
-- assign placement to students
+- assign placements to students
 - real time saving using SQLite
-- advances settings using XML
+- advanced settings using XML
 - print internship agreement
 - have a reminder for todo tasks
 - embedded search